 - Acquisition support.
-We represented a top-20 US gas holding company in the sale of its primary local distribution company subsidiary.
+We represented Southwestern Energy Company in the sale of its local distribution company subsidiary.

 - Anti-money laundering.
 We are advising the trading division of a global energy producer on anti-money laundering systems and controls and market conduct and abuse issues.

 - Interstate transport.
-We have represented gas-fired generating companies, natural gas producers and local distribution companies before FERC with respect to interstate transportation access, rates and services.
+We have represented natural gas producers and local distribution companies before the US regulator, FERC, with respect to for interstate transportation services.

 - Regulatory approval.
 We represented an investment company in the acquisition of an interest in an interstate natural gas pipeline.